-Davis is a lush small city 15 miles west of Sacramento in north central California and home to the University of California Davis (population 36,000 students).
+About 15 miles west of Sacramento in north central California, Davis is a lush city and home to the University of California Davis (population 36,000 students).
 It is a college town through and through and has one of the most educated populations in the nation.

 The lovely downtown district features a 32-block shopping, dining, and entertainment area.
 Weekly and seasonal events include a farmers' market, concerts, 2nd Friday ArtAbout, the Whole Earth Festival and Picnic in the Park.
 Davis also has a wide selection of wineries where residents sample some of the county's most award-winning vintages.
 The Mondavi Center for the Performing Arts hosts a wide range of music and theater performances, from Yo-Yo Ma and Elvis Costello to B.B.
 King and Macbeth.
 The beautiful UC Davis Arboretum sits along the banks of Putah Creek and has a 3.5 mile long walking path.
 The University also has a continuing education program and an OLLI (Osher Lifelong Learning Institute) for older adults.